tenzindorji/projectnotes/kubernetes/README.md

  - kubectl logs nginx-7d8b49557c-c2lx9 -c nginx # container specific
  - kubectl logs -f nginx-7d8b49557c-c2lx9 # tail the logs

+## Cluster upgrade
+  - Master upgrade
+    - first upgrade master and upgrade nodes
+    - while setting up cluster, make sure master installed in regions.

+  Node Upgrade:
+    1. rolling update
+      - one by one, node is drained and cordon so that there is no more pods running on that node.
+New node is created with upgraded version and old node is deleted.

+      `kubetctl cordon node <nodename>` # no more new pods will be schedule on this node\
+      `kubectl drain node <nodename>` --force # This will delete pods on this node, before moving next, make sure pods are created in new nodes\

+      `kubectl uncordon node <nodename> # Incase of any issue during upgrade, uncordon the node and delete new node`

+      - Cons:
+        - one less node, but can be fixed be adding/scaling extra node before upgrade
+        - takes time to rollback.
+        - less control

+    2. Migrating with node pool
+      - Create fresh nodes with latest version, while old node version is still running
+      - more control since pods will be migrated by running commands yourself

+## Back and restore
+-  backup:
+  - backup certificates /etc/kubernetes/pki/
+  - Install etcdctl to take snapshot of etcd DB `etcdctl snapshot save /backup/snapshot.db`

+    `kubeadm reset -f` # this will break the cluster to simulate disaster

+- Restore
+  - copy all the certificates to /etc/kubernetes/pki from backup folder.
+  - retore
+    `etcdctl snapshot restore backup/snapshot.db`

+    - etdc gets restored to default.etdcd
+     now move member folder to /var/lib/etcd
+      mv default.etdcd/member  /var/lib/etcd

+    - initialized the restore
+      `kubeadm init --ignore-preflight-errors=DirAvailable--var-lib-etcd` # this will take sometime.

+      `kubectl get nodes`

 ## Security: